nodejs/nodejs.org/pages/en/learn/getting-started/nodejs-with-typescript.md

 ## Running TypeScript Code in Node.js

-Node.js canot run TypeScript natively.
+Node.js cannot run TypeScript natively.
 You cannot call `node example.ts` from the command line directly.
 But there are three solutions to this problem:

 ### Compiling TypeScript to JavaScript